Table Of Contents:

 Just… Ask them.

 Yes, it’s really as simple as that.
-Interactive quizzes provide the ability to really learn about your audience, inside and out, and from the best source available – them.
-In fact, in June 2017, the Content Marketing Institute shared that 79 percent of marketers plan to increase their usage of interactive content such as quizzes, assessments and interactive surveys within the year.
+Interactive quizzes provide the ability to really learn about your audience, inside out, and from the best source available – themselves.
+In fact, Content Marketing Institute has said that 79 percent of marketers plan to increase their usage of interactive content such as quizzes, assessments and interactive surveys within the year.

 Engaging your customers